carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 - "Explore ncbi-genome-download as a tool for genomic data fetching from the NCBI."
 - "Learn how to use the Prokka genome annotation utility."
 keypoints:
-- "The `ncbi-genome-download` package is a set of scripts to download genomes from the NCBI FTP servers implemented in Python."
+- "The `ncbi-genome-download` package is a set of scripts to download genomes from the NCBI."
-- "Prokka is a command line utility that provides rapid prokaryotic genome annotation written in Perl."
+- "Prokka is a command line utility that provides rapid prokaryotic genome annotation."
 ---

 ## The `ncbi-genome-download` package: Getting Genomic Data from the NCBI

-The NCBI Genome Downloading Scripts provide a shell command that allows users to download bacterial and fungal genomes from the NCBI.
-This [package]((https://github.com/kblin)) is highly useful because we can access to the genomic databases in a very specific way.
-Then, it will be easier to get the data directly in our work directory.
+The NCBI Genome Downloading Scripts provide a shell command that allows users to download genomes from the NCBI.
+This [package]((https://github.com/kblin) is highly useful because we can specify our queries as much as we like.
+It will simplify us the process of getting the data directly in our work directory.

-The full list of parameters you can incorporate in your dowmloads can be obtained by typing:
+The full list of parameters you can incorporate in your downloads can be obtained by typing:

 ~~~
 $ ncbi-genome-download --help
 ~~~
-{: .source}
+{: .language-bash}

+This command outputs a long user manual; some of the most important parameters are:

 ~~~
 usage: